-This meditation technique also can help increase intelligence and creativity.
+This spiritual meditation technique also can help increase intelligence and creativity.
 This technique does not require the mastery of difficult breathing techniques or the use of some special postures.

-One aspect of this method is that it is based on a spiritual mantra given to you by your teacher and does have appeal because you don’t have to learn different breathing techniques or sit in special posture for enlightenment.
+One aspect of this method is that it is based on a spiritual meditation mantra given to you by your teacher and does have appeal because you don’t have to learn different breathing techniques or sit in a special posture for enlightenment.

-3. Another effective meditation method is what is called vibrational meditation.
+3. Another effective spiritual meditation method is what is called vibrational meditation.
 This involves the repeating of a special mantra or a specific sound such as “Om” which then becomes the primary focal point of the meditation technique.

 These spiritual vibrations in the form of sounds allow the meditator to become completely emerged into the vibrations throughout the complete mind and body.
 During this type of meditation, you concentrate on nothing else but the sound as it is uttered again and again to immerse yourself in the meditative experience.

-4. Walking Meditation is one of the many other types of meditation techniques that may help you get in touch with your inner self.
+4. Walking Meditation is one of the many other types of spiritual meditation techniques that may help you get in touch with your inner self.
 It involves learning to focus your mind while walking.

-Walking meditation can be a challenge for some and does take some practice to learn at first, the benefits are beneficial and is practiced around the world in many religions.
+Walking meditation can be a challenge for some and does take some practice to learn at first, the benefits are beneficial and are practiced around the world in many religions.
 This meditation method requires you to only focus on your steps within the present moment without letting your mind wander to other thoughts with each step you take.